inso-/modelGenerator/README.md

 Tired to loose time to create all your model object class, stop loosing your time !
 Generate it directly from your database in only 2 minutes !

-Source (Type of Database) supported:
+Source (Type of Database/file) supported:

 - mysql
 - postgresql
 - sqlite3
 - oracle
+- JSON

 Destination (Language of Generated Object) avalaible: